amirfarzamnia/discord-bolt/.github/readme.md

 ## Intents Management

 Intents specify which events your bot wishes to receive from Discord.
-Discord Lite uses a numeric approach for intents, such as `512` for `GUILD_MESSAGES`.
-Calculate intents using external tools like [Discord Intents Calculator](https://discord-intents-calculator.vercel.app) and directly input them into Discord Lite.
+Discord Bolt uses a numeric approach for intents, such as `512` for `GUILD_MESSAGES`.
+Calculate intents using external tools like [Discord Intents Calculator](https://discord-intents-calculator.vercel.app) and directly input them into Discord Bolt.

 ## Customizing API Version

-By default, Discord Lite uses `v10` of [Discord's API endpoints](https://discord.com/developers/docs).
+By default, Discord Bolt uses `v10` of [Discord's API endpoints](https://discord.com/developers/docs).
 Customize the version using:

 ```javascript
 const api = new API("YOUR_DISCORD_BOT_TOKEN", { version: 10 });